FZJ-INM1-BDA/siibra-explorer/src/ui/cookieAgreement/data/aboutMatomo.md

-Interactive atlas viewer uses <https://matomo.org/> to track usage statistics.
+Interactive atlas viewer uses opensource <https://matomo.org/> hosted on HBP infrastructure to track usage statistics.

 **do not track**: if you enable [do not track](https://en.wikipedia.org/wiki/Do_Not_Track), matomo is configured to not track you on this site.